AdrianVollmer/PowerHub/docs/new.md

 $ mv powerhub_db.sqlite static upload webdav* workspace/
 ```

+## Key exchange

+In PowerHub 1.0, the key was simply embedded in the stager.
+In principle,
+this is a vulnerability, as specialized antivirus products could use the key
+to inspect the higher order stages.
+PowerHub 2.0 performs a Diffie-Hellman
+key exchange by default (but no server verification on top of the TLS
+handshake) and also supports an out-of-band key exchange, meaning the key is
+pasted on the command line.

+## Pre-loaded modules

+It's now possible to deliver the PowerHub payload with some modules
+pre-loaded.
+This is interesting for environments without network access.
+If
+the key is also embedded in the stager, you can deliver it manually e.g. via
+USB to the target and use the modules.

+## power-obfuscate

+Installing PowerHub will yield a new executable: `power-obfuscate`.
+This
+makes it possible to use the obfuscation techniques of PowerHub on arbitrary
+PowerShell scripts or .NET executables without having to use the web
+application.

 ## Depreciation of Load-HubModule

 It was confusing to have both `Load-HubModule` and `Get-HubModule`.
 We had